ENCODE-DCC/genomic-data-service/README.md

 ### Demo deployment

-1. Make sure you have activated the virtual environment created above. if you need demo deployment for Regulome or Encoded region search, run the command below.
+1. Make sure you have activated the virtual environment created above. if you need demo deployment for Regulome or Encoded region search, set an environment variable **DEMO_INDEXER_PASSWORD** first, the deploy script will use it as password for indexer.
+Then run the command below.
 This command will launch one machine for both GDS flask app and Elasticsearch server.

     ```bash
     python deploy/deploy.py --demo